 Wanaaa!
 Wanaaa!
 That is my toddler shouting for the umpteenth time to watch Moana.
 Not again! (eyes rolling and muttering under my breath which she doesn’t give a hoot about unsurprisingly :)).
-My household watched it the first time and my oh my! we loved it! (from the animation to the sound tracks)………….. but now we watch it almost everyday before bedtime and worse more than once a day like its been prescribed by her paediatrician.
-The funny thing is she that she has memorized most parts of the movie but still pays attention like it’s her first time.
+My household watched it the first time and my oh my! we loved it! (from the animation to the sound tracks)………….. but now we watch it almost everyday before bedtime and worse, more than once a day like its been prescribed by her paediatrician.
+The funny thing is that although she has memorized most parts of the movie she still pays attention like it’s her first time.
 Kids!

-I then made up my mind one morning that, “if I am forced to keep watching Moana why not pick something from it” (kind off creating your own fun in a less fun environment) instead of rolling my eyes and saying to myself, “Not again!”.
+I then made up my mind one morning that, “if I am forced to keep watching Moana why not pick something from it” (similar to creating your own fun in a less fun environment) instead of rolling my eyes and saying to myself, “Not again!”.

 I realized watching it repeatedly made me notice that I failed to take note of certain scenes even after the 2nd time, 3rd time and the count goes on.
 My husband confessed the same thing to me which drives me to my first point.

 - We shouldn’t overlook anything just because we already have knowledge of it

 In our daily lives and even at work we tend to commit this error.
 From writing exams, reviewing business contracts, conversing with people, even listening to people etc we might feel that we already know the circumstance or details, so why waste time?
 But note that it is easy to overlook a major detail the first time plus one minor detail may still have a major impact on any decision taken.
 Instead, approach every task or assignment like it’s the first time just like my daughter’s attention every time she watches Moana.

 2. As parents let’s encourage our kids to explore and not restrict them excessively